wp-plugins/wp-fastest-cache/readme.txt

 * <strong>[FEATURE]</strong> Enable/Disable cache option for logged-in users has been added
 * Improvement of Turkish and Spanish translation
 * Issue of subdirectory install using with subdirectory url
+* Double slash in the rewrite rule problem has been solved
+* Full path is written instead of %{DOCUMENT_ROOT}

 = 0.7.9 =
 * <strong>[FEATURE]</strong> Compatible with WP-Polls